Fat bikes are amazingly versatile and super fun to ride. Given there's so much choice, we're on hand to help you find the right one.

-Serious bike riders know that how much their bike weighs greatly impacts how often and where they can use it.
+Serious bike riders know well that how much their bike weighs considerably impacts how often and where they can use it.

-The original fat bike makers did not really care about weight.
-Their goal was durability and making sure these bikes could get over any type of terrain.
+The original fat bike manufacturers didn’t care about weight; their one goal was durability and making sure these bikes could get over any terrain.

 Aluminum and carbon fiber are good lightweight options for the frame.
-If you want to shave off a few pounds, going with 4″ tires can help you accomplish that.
+If you want to shave off a few pounds, opting for 4-inch tires rather than excessive 5-inch can help you accomplish that.

-With a fat bike, you actually have more wiggle room with sizing than you would other road or mountain bikes.
-That being said, you still want to choose a size that is compatible with your height and the riding positions you prefer.
+With a fat bike, you have more wiggle room with sizing than you would other road bikes or mountain bikes.

 Currently, carbon fiber bikes tend to only come in three or four sizes.
-People who are shorter than 5’4 may have a hard time finding one that will work for them.
-Luckily, aluminum bikes tend to have many more options.
+People who are shorter than 5’4″ may have a hard time finding one that will work for them.
+Luckily, aluminum bikes have many more options.

-Due to the tall tires, fat tire bikes may seem too big for someone on the shorter side, but with proper research, anyone should be able to find one to fit them.
+Due to the tall tires, fat-tire bikes can often seem too big for someone on the shorter side, but with proper research, anyone should be able to find one to fit them.

-Odds are, you are looking for a bike that you enjoy riding.
-People needing transportation and nothing else rarely look into fat tire bikes.
+Odds are, you are only going to be satisfied with a bike that you enjoy riding.
+People needing transportation, and nothing else, rarely look into fat-tire bikes.

 Make sure the bike you end up with is comfortable for you and suited for the types of terrain you plan to ride it on.